Football in Pakistan: League system

 The knock-out based National Football Championship served as the highest level football competition from 1948 to 2003.
 Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Karachi Football League, Lahore Football League, or Quetta Football League.
 Players frequently took part in these competitions for their local clubs, while also being selected to represent either their provincial/divisional associations or their departmental teams in the National Championship.

 National A-Division Football Championship (1992–1994)

 The 1992–93 and 1993–94 seasons of National Football Championship were contested in a league-style format, and were the Pakistan's first ever national league format competition.
 Sponsored as the National Lifebuoy A-Division Football Championship, the tournament ran across several months and introduced a system of promotion and relegation with the second-tier National Lifebuoy B-Division Football Championship.

-Pakistan Premier League (2004–present)
+Pakistan Premier League (2004–2021)

 The National Championship was eventually replaced by the Pakistan Premier League from the 2004 season in order to modernise the sport in Pakistan.
 The Pakistan Premier League operates on a system of promotion and relegation with the Football Federation League.
 In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier beneath the PFF League.

 Franchise leagues

-The franchise based Geo Super Football League was held in 2007 and 2010.
+The franchise based Super Football League was held in 2007 and 2010.